 Keggin ion-pillared buserite was prepared by ion-exchanging the hexylammonium ion-expanded buserite with Keggin ions, [Al13O4(OH)24(H2O)12]7+.
-The starting material was synthetic Na-buserite, which is a layered manganese oxide of composition Na4Mn14O26xH2O.
+The starting material was synthetic Na-buserite, which is a layered manganese oxide of composition Na4Mn14O26 xH2O.
 The thermal and redox properties of this oxide and its pillared derivative were compared in O2, N2 and H2 environments using TG, DSC and XRD.
 The results indicated an improvement in thermal stability of pillared compound relative to Na-buserite in all gaseous environments.
 By using these compounds in catalysing the oxidation of ethane, it was found that they were very active for complete oxidation.

 Thermal decomposition of various synthetic manganese oxides (MnO, Mn3O4, Mn2O3, MnOOH) and a natural manganese dioxide (MnO2) from Gabon was studied with the help of termogravimetry in inert, oxidizing and reducing atmospheres.
 The compounds were characterized by XRD and electrochemical activity was tested by cyclic voltammetry using a carbon paste electrode.
 The natural manganese dioxide showed the best oxidizing and reducing capacity, confirmed by the lower temperatures of the transitions, the extent of the reactions and electrochemical performance in cyclic voltammograms.

 The course of reactions of potassium disulphate(VI) with manganese oxides: MnO, Mn2O3 and MnO2 was studied in solid phase.
 In the reactions all the manganese oxides were reduced to Mn2+ which then became a component of one of the reaction products namely K2Mn2(SO4)3.
 A classification scheme of the reaction path has been proposed.